Intrepid Travel

 Intrepid Travel is a small group tour operator company.
 The company offers 1,057 escorted tours worldwide with an average of 10 travellers per tour.
 It also owns several boutique hotels.

-Tours are led by local tour guides, often use public transport and stay at locally owned accommodation.
+Tours are led by local tour leaders, often use public transport and stay at locally owned accommodation.
 The company's headquarters are in Melbourne where it was founded with more than 30 offices worldwide, including Melbourne, London, Colombo, Toronto, and Seattle.
 The company creates and operates its own tours and operates tours for other companies through its destination management company, Intrepid DMC.

 Intrepid Travel is majority owned by its co-founders and staff, via a company share scheme.
 Genairgy, the investment fund of the founding family of Decathlon, owns a minority interest in Intrepid.

 History

 The company was founded in 1989 by two Australian university friends, Darrell Wade and Geoff "Manch" Manchester, after they quit their jobs and organized a six-month trip around Africa.
 The cofounders set out to create a new type of travel that gave back to the people and places that it visits.
 In its first year, Intrepid carried 46 passengers, with Geoff Manchester as its first tour leader, leading trips in Thailand.

 In 2011, TUI Group acquired 60% of the company.
 However, in 2015, the founders re-acquired those shares after a disagreement in vision with TUI Group.

 In 2021, Genairgy, the investment fund of the founding family of Decathlon, acquired a minority interest in the company.

 In January 2022, the company acquired Wildland Trekking.

 In February 2025, the company acquired Sawadee Reizen, which had $62 million in annual revenue, from Travelopia.